 The Social Security Administration runs two vital benefit programs for workers who have paid in to the system through payroll taxes.
-The retirement program is available to those 62 and older; beneficiaries draw a monthly check for life to supplement their income.
+The retirement program is available to those 62 and older, and its recipients draw a monthly check for life to supplement their income.
 Social Security Disability Insurance pays benefits to those who are unable to work because of a permanent medical condition.
 According to the rules governing Social Security, you may draw one or the other – but generally not both.
 There is, however, an exception to this rule.

 Qualifying for Retirement Benefits